M-Manohar-Reddy30/BookMyDoc/README.md

 /* /index.html 200
 ```

----

-## Post-deploy smoke tests

-1. Hit the frontend URL and use **Create account**.
-Confirm `localStorage` has a token and you get redirected.
-2. In DevTools Network, check the POST to `/api/user/register` goes to your Render backend and returns a token.
-3. Login, then book an appointment — check the booking POST includes `Authorization` header or `token` header.
-4. If any 5xx appears, open the Render service logs and copy the error stack trace here.

----

-## Troubleshooting common issues

-* **500 on register:** check backend logs — usually DB connection, missing env var, or unhandled exception.
-* **CORS errors:** either use Vercel rewrites or enable CORS middleware on the backend to allow your frontend domain.
-* **Missing token on booking:** make sure the frontend sends `Authorization: Bearer <token>` or the `token` header if your backend reads it that way.

----

 ## Commands summary

 * Backend dev: `cd backend && npm install && npm run dev`
 * Frontend dev: `cd frontend && npm install && npm run dev`
 * Build frontend: `cd frontend && npm run build`

----

-## Want me to do it for you?

-Tell me which of these you want right now and I’ll do it step-by-step with exact commands and copyable values:

-* **(A)** Create `vercel.json` and a `start` script for the backend and push changes
-* **(B)** Walk you through deploying the backend to Render (I’ll list the env vars and exact clicks)
-* **(C)** Walk you through deploying frontend (and admin) to Vercel

-If you want me to take over one specific action now, say **A**, **B**, or **C** and I’ll begin.